 Work highlights

-- Retained by the Maine Department of Marine Resources to represent the state in ongoing litigation under the Endangered Species Act and Marine Mammal Protection Act concerning the Maine lobster fishery and the endangered North Atlantic Right Whale.
+• Acting for the State of Maine Department of Marine Resources in ongoing litigation under the Endangered Species Act and Marine Mammal Protection Act concerning the Maine lobster fishery and the endangered North Atlantic Right Whale.

 Paul Hastings LLP